MatBucz/image-processing--database-coverage/README.md

 ## Citation

-If you use this please cite following paper:
+If you use this tool please cite following paper:

 M. Buczkowski, R. Stasiński,
 _"Comparison of effective coverage calculation methods for image quality assessment databases",_